 Conclusions

-The proposed methodology can deal with misreported (over- or under-reported) data in a very natural and straightforward way, and is able to reconstruct the most likely hidden process, providing public health decision-makers with a valuable tool in order to predict the evolution of the disease under different scenarios.
+The proposed methodology can deal with misreported (over- or under-reported) data in a very natural and straightforward way and is able to reconstruct the most likely hidden process, providing public health decision-makers with a valuable tool in order to predict the evolution of the disease under different scenarios.

 The analysis of the Spanish Covid-19 data shows that in average only around 60% of the cases in the period 2020/02/23-2022/02/27 were reported, and that there are significant differences in the severity of underreporting across the regions.
 The impact of the vaccination program can also be assessed, achieving a significant decrease in the Covid-19 incidence in almost all regions after 50% of the population had one dose at least (although these results would probably be notably different if including SARS-CoV-2 immunity-escape variants like BA.4 or BA.5, which are currently predominant in many countries), while the impact of the mandatory lockdown could only be detected by the model in 7 regions.